jyrivallan/particle-lock-monitor/README.md

 ## Hardware

-Two printable stl files match the author's dool locks.
+Three printable stl files match the author's dool locks.
 They make aligning standard microswitches to the locks much easier while having a nice look.
 Customize them to your needs.
 Printing showed good results with 0.3mm layer height 20% honeycomb infill.